 We are a wholesale nursery, growing and supplying plants to the horticultural professions.
 However, we also hold a series of open weekends, just three times a year, where we are open to the general public.
 These events are usually in April, June and September.

-On these open days all are welcome to view and purchase plants and enjoy tea and cake in the garden.
+Normally, on our PUBLIC OPEN DAYS all are welcome to view and purchase plants and enjoy tea and cake in the garden.

-In addition, we also host regular talks and group visits.
-Please check our Public News page or subscribe to our Public Events Newsletter.
+To keep up with the latest info on the nursery, please check our Public News page or subscribe to our Public Events Newsletter.